Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 ![image](https://user-images.githubusercontent.com/26418143/163391300-aea2c046-41ac-4e63-a5dd-5509bfbcb9a8.png)

-Cross the river and go to Anise's Cabin and take everything not nailed down, Read the Alchemy book in on a table at the foot of the bed for free experience (if your a thief - steal it so you can study later) - Anise won't aggro unless you go into her locked cellar, but other than the book, everything else inside her cabin is free to loot (including her veggie patch outside) if you arrive before midnight on the first day.
-You can either walk down to riverwood looting herbs on Anise's side of the river and cross at the lumber mill, or cross back over the river - should you encounter Wolves, hope you can run to riverwood and let the guards take care of them (more dangerous but will give you wolf meat, reagents and pelts).
+Cross the river and go to Anise's Cabin and take everything not nailed down, Read the Alchemy book in on a table at the foot of the bed for free experience (if your a thief - steal it so you can study later) - Anise won't aggro unless you go into her locked cellar, but provided she is outside, other than the book, everything else inside her cabin is free to loot (including her veggie patch outside).
+If you arrive before midnight on the first day.
+You can either walk down to Riverwood looting herbs on Anise's side of the river and cross at the lumber mill (checking inside of tree-stumps as some contain loot), or cross back over the river - should you encounter Wolves, hope you can run to Riverwood and let the guards take care of them (more dangerous but will give you wolf meat, reagents and pelts).

-Once you arrive at riverwood go to the campsite outside of the town and place your chest, empty it with the exception to your alchemy stocks and the enchanted clothing items.
+Once you arrive at Riverwood go to the campsite outside of the town and place your chest, empty it with the exception to your alchemy stocks and the enchanted clothing items.
 Break down wooden items (bowls ect) into kindling and start a campfire - upgrade it to maximum and stand near until you get the inspired buff.

-Assuming you have a point in smithing, Speak to Alvor and do the smithing intro quest chain, use the workstations he tells you to to level smithing (Don't use player crafting - it won't count for the quest) - if you didn't perk into Smithing in character create, you will need to purchase the smithing toolkit from him.
+Speak to Alvor,if you didn't invest into Smithing in character create, you will need to purchase the smithing toolkit from him.

-Run around Riverwood looting any vegetables or chicken nests which aren't marked as steal, click the cows for their milk. empty and fill water bottles at the river.
+Run around Riverwood looting any vegetables or chicken nests which aren't marked as steal, click the cows for their milk.
+Empty and fill water bottles at the river.
 Then use the cooking pot & chefs toolkit to craft any stews you can make.
 Surplus ingredients go in your chest.
 Make sure you run down to the bridge and pick up the free Salmon.

 Keep a bow and some arrows or the crossbow & bolts if you are a physical fighter(it's safer to attack the giant the companions are fighting from range and will give you marksman experience.
 For mages - be aware of friendly fire and try to range attack the giant).
 Break everything metal/hide/leather down and re-smelt into ingots.
 Make sure you craft some more lockpicks with your broken down materials, you will need them in Dragonreach.
 Also recommend crafting a Alchemist and Chef's toolkit, anything additional you can use to temper your weapons.
 You can use the wood chopping blocks at the lumber mill to get yourself some more wood and craft yourself some arrows or bolts if you are a archer.
-With any extra ingots/leather continue to craft, smelt, breakdown until you run out of materiel.
+With any extra ingots/leather continue to craft, smelt, breakdown until you run out of material.
 The unenchanted clothing can be broken down and converted to bandages at the forge, while any healing alchemy reagent (e.g Blue mountain flowers) can be made into medical paste.
 Both these items should be combined to give you healing poultices (I suggest carrying 1-3 at all times unless you are perked into restoration).
 By this point you should have leveled up at least once, so make sure to invest that point into Speechcraft (and alchemy if you have two perks available)

-The enchanted clothing you obtained should be kept and sold to Farengar once you arrive in whiterun(if you don't intend on wearing it yourself).
-Hold on to your alchemy supplies - Arcadia has better prices than the riverwood alchemist.
-Anything else you are carrying which can't be broken down should be sold to the riverwood trader.
+The enchanted clothing you obtained should be kept and sold to Farengar once you arrive in Whiterun (if you don't intend on wearing it yourself).
+Hold on to your alchemy supplies - Arcadia has better prices than the Riverwood alchemist.
+Anything else you are carrying which can't be broken down should be sold to the Riverwood trader.
 Finally pick up your chest.

-Leave Riverwood and head to whiterun, again picking up herbs & free vegetables from the farm on the way - be careful at the river - there is 4 mudcrabs and two wolves in the area if they start to fight stand on the large rock and be prepared to ranged shoot the survivors.
+Leave Riverwood and head to Whiterun, again picking up herbs & free vegetables from the farm on the way - be careful at the river - there is 4 mudcrabs and two wolves in the area if they start to fight stand on the large rock and be prepared to ranged shoot the survivors.
 Once again looting/clean/skin any corpses.
-Note: If you are a thief, you can avoid this altogether, and steal a low value item - like some wood from one of the woodpiles in riverwood and immediately offer to pay your fine to the guard which will teleport you to Dragonreach.
+Note: If you are a thief, you can avoid this altogether, and steal a low value item - like some wood from one of the woodpiles in Riverwood and immediately offer to pay your fine to the guard which will teleport you to Dragonreach.

-Once past the fights, pick any herbs or skill a skin critters until you arrive at the whiterun farms.
+Once past the fights, pick any herbs or skill a skin critters until you arrive at the Whiterun farms.
 Use ranged attacks to help out the companions with their giant problem.
 You can generally loot some or all of the crops/barrels in this area.
-Once you make it to whiterun proper - check the chests and barrels outside the gates - they normally contain items which can be broken down, food or items which can be sold.
+Once you make it to Whiterun proper - check the chests and barrels outside the gates - they normally contain items which can be broken down, food or items which can be sold.

 ## Whiterun